danvalero/SQLServer/SQL Server Indexing 101/readme.md

 Notice that there are few rows for *SP*, *VC*, etc, but many rows for *IN*.
 In this case SQL Server has determined that using an **Index Seek** operation to get rows where PersonType='IN' is more expensive than doing a **Clustered Index Scan**

-Lets see in more detail the execution plans to find out why SQL Server is making such a decision.
+Let's see in more detail the execution plans to find out why SQL Server is making such a decision.

 Execute again the query
 ```sql